We have received your inquiry and our staff will shortly be in contact with you.

-How does an adventure with Wild-Trails look like?
+What does an adventure with Wild-Trails look like?

-We will traverse thick forests where many guerilla combats took place, drive through the rugged roads opened by military tanks, pass military zones and reach villages, old heritage sites, old churches and monasteries with special permits.
+We will traverse thick forests where guerilla combats took place, drive through the rugged roads opened by military tanks, pass military zones and reach villages, old heritage sites, and old churches and monasteries with special permits.

 We will set up camp, swim, cook, dance and laugh like there is no tomorrow.